wangxiaoyang999/git---practice/README.md

-# I am a new comer git.
+# I am a new comer of git.